 With the success of these trains the Southern Pacific felt that they needed a overnight version to complement the others.
 So, in May, 1940 the railroad went back to Pullman-Standard for more cars, which were meant to unveil more Daylights as well as the new streamlined Lark.
 The train was just as elaborate as its daytime counterparts offering high-class services as an all-Pullman and nearly all-sleeper overnight run up and down the Coast Line between L.A. and San Francisco.
 Of the original 18-car consist all but five of the cars were sleepers.
 Two of these cars were head end equipment and included a modernized heavyweight baggage and baggage-RPO (Railway Post Office).
 The other "three" included a unique semi-articulated set that was used as a lounging area for passengers when not sleeping or in their room.

 In 1957 the Lark lost its all-Pullman status when it was combined with the Starlight, which operated the same overnight corridor but as an all-coach affair.
 Reductions for the train continued through the 1960s as the train became smaller and smaller.
 To make matters worse, during this time the Southern Pacific had lost virtually all interest in passenger operations, a stark contrast to just 20 or so years earlier when it was one of the pioneering companies for streamliner service.
-Finally, the railroad pulled the plug on the Lark in 1968 with the train making its final run in April of that year.
+Finally, the railroad pulled the plug on the train in 1968 as it made its final run in April of that year.
 During this final days a typical consist of the train included a single sleeper, a snack car, two reclining seat coaches, and a baggage; a far cry from when it debuted in 1941.